treelunar/2023_Airline_Reviews_Analysis/README.md

 # Sentiment Analysis on Airline Reviews

-**NOTE**: This is an ongoing project and all the files in this repository will be updated as the project proceeds!
+**NOTE**: This is an ongoing project, and all the files in this repository will be updated as the project proceeds!

-✈ This project performs sentiment analysis on a dataset of airline reviews.
+✈ This project performs sentiment analysis on a dataset of airline reviews over two decades.
 The project aims to understand the overall sentiment of the reviews and see if any interesting patterns or insights can be drawn.

 ### Dataset💾
 The dataset used for this project comprises reviews of various airlines.
 It is publicly available on Kaggle ([here](https://www.kaggle.com/datasets/joelljungstrom/128k-airline-reviews))
-It contains multiple columns with information about the review such as the reviewer's nationality, the review date, the airline, the type of cabin traveled in, the overall rating, and the review text.
+It contains multiple columns with information about the review, such as the reviewer's nationality, the review date, the airline, the type of cabin traveled in, the overall rating, and the review text.

 ## Methodology
 **1. Data Cleaning, Preprocessing, and EDA**<br>